-To learn more about the project, click here to view the project shell with a map of the area, benefits, and timeline.
+To learn more about the completed project, click here to view the project shell with a map of the area and benefits.

 Lower Penitencia Creek Improvements Project - Final Environmental Impact Report (November 2017)